 -) If you feel like cancelling appointments, do it.
 Give your body the rest it needs, as best as you can.
 You’re not a machine that has to function to everyone's satisfaction 24/7 every day of the month.
-If you think of what your body is going through when it prepares for menstruation or during menstruation, it deserves to get a rest and be treated well.
+If you think of what your body is going through when it prepares for menstruation or during menstruation, grant it the rest it deserves.

 -) Feed your body and soul with good things.
 A huge game-changer for me was switching from tampons to a Ruby Cup.
-My cramps decreased drastically.
-And also not having to change tampons every four hours felt like giving my vagina a soul vacation.
-Also, I started to listen to my body, eat healthy and use natural products to enhance my well-being which resulted in decreasing my cramps and me being annoyed with my period.
+My cramps decreased.
+And not having to change tampons every couple of hours felt like giving my vagina a soul vacation.
+I felt like through using my menstrual cup, I got more in touch with my body.
+I started listening to it, eating healthy and using more natural products to enhance my well-being.

 Here is my list of Top 4 products to relieve menstrual cramps naturally.